Nicholas Kachur’s Mental Healthcare Tips

 What are the basic ways to improve your mental health?

-For more serious issues that are harder to address on your own, there are a myriad of professionals who are trained to help.
-You can think of these in terms of what techniques they use.
+For more serious issues that are harder to address on your own, there are a myriad of professionals who are trained to help, from medical doctors to talk therapists.

 What are the different kinds of mental health professionals?